Young re-inventor of the year

 Entries will be judged on:

-- Use of an existing waste stream – does your invention use items that are routinely thrown away at your school or in your home or community?
+- Waste reduction – does your invention creatively use items that are routinely thrown away at your school or in your home or community and a minimal amount of new materials?

 - Practicality – is your invention useful?
 Does it suit its purpose?